cloudstateu/gcp-gke-lab/Lab0: Create GKE cluster.md

 ## TASK 1: Create cluster
 1. Open the console.cloud.google.com
-2. From the top-right corner of the console, click the Activate Google Cloud Shell button.
+2. On left menu choose Kubernetes Engine.
-3. Enter in command line: <code>gcloud container clusters create [CLUSTER_NAME]</code>
+3. Click clusters and create one cluster with two nodes.